treydock/infiniband_exporter/README.md

 Name | Description | Default
 -----|-------------|--------
-switch | Collect switch port counters | Enabled ibswinfo | Collect data on unmanaged switches via ibswinfo | Disabled hca | Collect HCA port counters | Disabled
+switch | Collect switch port counters | Enabled ibswinfo | Collect data on unmanaged switches via ibswinfo (BETA) | Disabled hca | Collect HCA port counters | Disabled

 If you have a node name map file typically used with Subnet Managers, you can provide that file to the  `--ibnetdiscover.node-name-map` flag.
 This will use friendly names for switches.